 Rabbitbrush

-Even in town, you can find gorgeous wildflowers growing.
-A great example of flora you might see at Oxbow is the Rabbitbrush.
+Even in town, you can find gorgeous shrubs growing.
+A great example of shrubs you might see at Oxbow is the Rabbitbrush.
 Rabbitbrush is known for its distinct clusters of bright yellow flowers that bloom in late summer to fall.
 These dense, golden blooms sit atop slender, gray-green stems which contrast its soft foliage.
-This wildflower can appear to look more like a bush with silvery stems and leaves.
+This pungent plant has silvery stems and leaves.
 Rabbitbrush is important wildlife since it helps pollinators and provides cover for small animals.

 Prairie Aster

-Another Oxbow wildflower is the Prairie Aster which is celebrated for its hardy nature and vibrant purple blooms.
+Another Oxbow wildflower is the Prairie Aster which is celebrated for its hardy nature and vibrant white blooms.
 This plant has adapted to the challenging conditions of prairies and open grasslands which provide the dry soil and full sun it needs.
-Their small, daisy-like flowers and rich purple petals surround a yellow center.
-Unlike other purple petaled asters, the Prairie Aster tends to have deeper purple blooms which can help identify it.
+Their small, daisy-like flowers and rich white petals surround a yellow center.
+Unlike other Asters, the Prairie Aster has white blooms.

 Conclusion

-Don't forget to check out Wildflowers of the Colorado Trail by Karen Marie Hwang, who provided consultation for this blog.
+Don't forget to check out Wildflowers of the Durango Trails by Karen Marie Hwang, who provided consultation for this blog.